Andrew Cuomo’s Top Aide Admits They Hid Data About COVID-19 Deaths As Nursing Home Scandal Deepens

 “Then we were in a position where we weren’t sure if what we were going to give to the Department of Justice, or what we give to you guys… was going to be used against us while we weren’t sure if there was going to be an investigation,” she added.

 Though she apologized for their actions, many lawmakers were not satisfied.
-For example, Queens-based Assemblyman Ron Kim — whose uncle died from COVID-19 in a elder care facility in April — said that it sounded as if they “admitted that they were trying to dodge having any incriminating evidence” about the fatal consequences of Cuomo’s policy.
+Queens-based Assemblyman Ron Kim — whose uncle died from COVID-19 in an elderly care facility in April — said it sounded as if they “admitted that they were trying to dodge having any incriminating evidence” about the fatal consequences of Cuomo’s policy.

-In fact, the public was only recently made aware of the true total of elder care deaths after the state’s Attorney General Letitia James released a bombshell report on the matter.
-The investigation accused the governor of underreporting nursing home fatalities by around a half.
-Ironically, Cuomo had previously boasted about his response to the COVID-19 pandemic, and had even released a book chronicling his leadership during the crisis, per The Inquisitr.
+The public was only recently made aware of the true total of elderly care deaths after the state’s Attorney General Letitia James released a bombshell report on the matter.
+The investigation accused the governor of underreporting nursing home fatalities by around 50 percent.
+Ironically, Cuomo had previously boasted about his response to the COVID-19 pandemic, even releasing a book chronicling his leadership during the crisis, per The Inquisitr.

-While the furor has result in a public relations disaster, it appears that the state’s administration will not suffer legal consequences.
+While the furor has resulted in a public relations disaster, it appears that the Cuomo administration will not suffer legal consequences.
 Since President Joe Biden has taken office, the Department of Justice has reportedly dropped any potential plans to investigate the scandal.